zaid-kamil/mbu-java-course-content-2025/docs/source/Java-Language-Basics.rst

 (1.2 is double by default) 2. boolean b=1; - boolean can only be true or false, not numeric values

-Quiz 7: Double with D suffix
+Question 7: Double with D suffix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Question:** What will be the result if we try to compile and execute